grzesiek-galezowski/tdd-ebook/manuscript/120_What_is_the_scope_of_a_Statement_in_TDD.md

 Well, first thing I want to explain is that there are multiple levels we can write our Statements on.
 This varies depending on the TDD authority, but in this book, we will cover two of such levels -- unit level and acceptance level.
-For now, let us stick to the unit level, which is what we have done so far anyway.
+For now, let's stick to the unit level, which is what we have done so far anyway.
 The time will come for the rest.

-For unit level, let us consider the kind of Statements that you already saw in this book -- where we take one object, invoke a method on it and assert on the result.
+For unit level, let's consider the kind of Statements that you already saw in this book -- where we take one object, invoke a method on it and assert on the result.
 This is actually a special case of unit-level Statement and we will cover more in the coming chapters.
 This is,